phpextra/event-manager/README.md

 ##Testing

 We are using skajdo-test-suite in our application.
-To install it run:
+To install and run use:

 ```
-> composer update skajdo/test-suite --dev
+> composer update skajdo/test-suite & php tests/run-tests.php run -s ./tests
 ```

 ## Usage example